RFebrians/RFebrians/README.md

 📝 I am an undergraduated student , a Jr. fullstack Engineer and AI Enthusiast .

-✌️ I'm learn and willing do some experiment then write about it , mostly on JavaScript and Python .
+✌️ I learn and do some experiment then write about it , mostly on JavaScript and Python .

 Find the research on other platform below